New Zealand’s oldest heritage trail is 155kms long.

 Starting in either Stratford or Taumarunui it follows ancient Māori trade routes and pioneering farm tracks, through ambitious historic settlements, untamed native bush and stunning natural scenery.
 Along the Forgotten World Highway, you’ll encounter a landscape where man and nature have battled for centuries, resulting in many historic or natural points of interest.
 Whether you approach the Forgotten World Highway as a three-hour scenic drive or explore its many stories over several days, you’ll be treated to an adventure like no other.

-Continue reading for the TOP 5 things to explore along the Forgotten World Highway.
+Continue reading for the highlights to explore along the Forgotten World Highway.

 First settled in 1895, the village of Whangamōmona was once a bustling frontier town, with up to 300 residents providing strong service links, roading and rail construction to the hardy farming community.
 The town experienced a great flood in 1924, but didn’t decline to around 20 residents until farm mergers and rationalisation took place in the 1960s.
 The village has a Historic Places Trust precinct rating, and centres on the iconic Whangamōmona Hotel, which provides refreshments and accommodation.